ejm714/scipy_proceedings/papers/emily_dorne/main.md

 **Estimate density instead of severity**: We learned in the user interviews that states use different thresholds for action, so predicting density instead of severity categories supports a broader range of use cases.
 The winning competition models were trained to predict severity, so the first experiment we ran was predicting on density to see if there was enough signal in the feature data to suppor this.

 **Train the model to predict log density**: We find transforming density into a log scale for model training and prediction yields better accuracy as the underlying data is log distributed.
 This helps the model learn that incorrectly estimating a density of 100,000 when the true density is 0 is much more important than incorrectly estimating a density of 1,100,000 when the true density is 1,000,000.
 The estimate a user sees has been converted back into (non-log) density.

+## Use cases

+The general use cases for CyFi are as follows.

+1) Provide a birds-eye view of conditions in lakes across the state

+Some states rely on public reporting of blooms.
+CyFi can quickly and easily estimate cyanobacteria levels in water bodies across the state.
+This is particuarly important for regulatory and impairment work.

+2) Confirm publicly reported blooms with more data

+Some states rely on visual inspection of a submitted photo to confirm a bloom.
+CyFi can estimate the cyanobacteria levels and provide an additional data point, allowing the individual to make a more informed decision.

+3) Identify places where sampling is not needed

+Identifying water bodies that are not impaired can be just as helpful as identifying water bodies that are.
+CyFi can help confirm water bodies that are very likely not to have worrisome cyanobacteria levels, which can help prioritize limited ground sampling staff and resources.

+4) Identify areas needing public health intervention

+On the contrary, places likely to contain severe concentrations of cyanobacteria often times merit public health interventions like drinking water, swimming, and/or recreational advisories or prohibitions.

 ## Future directions